yetu/open-source-guidelines/README.md

 ## Contribution
 We welcome community contributions, each project SHOULD contain relevant information regarding contributions rules.
 See [How to Contribute](CONTRIBUTING.md).

+## Contributors
+Each project MAY contain relevant information regarding contributors.
+See [Contributors](CONTRIBUTORS.md).

 ## Review